Combining lessons from agricultural history with biotechnological insights could reverse soil loss, according to our experts.

 Speaking at Chatham House on the eve of COP21 Duncan Cameron and our associate director Colin Osborne explained that time is running out to make changes to reverse soil loss.

-Failure to act quickly could trigger food shortages around the world.
-This would have knock on effects in increased mass migration, political and social instability and conflict.
+However, failure to act quickly could trigger food shortages around the world.
+Further, this would have knock on effects for migration, political and social instability, and conflict.

 “Soil is becoming a hydroponic system: a physical substrate to support plants, but providing little else.
 Deep ploughing has caused a decline of soil organic carbon.
 This has adverse effects for water-holding abilities.
 It also affects the natural supply of nutrients, and causes a loss of structure that allows rapid soil erosion,” says Professor Osborne.

 But Colin says all is not lost.